eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/DCM-Kit/Software-Development-View/page_development-view.md

 If the capacity for one of the weeks changes, the whole dataset MUST be sent to the customer, sending the changes only (delta update / incremental update) is NOT possible.
 By this procedure, inconsistent or incomplete data sets are avoided.
 One data transfer MUST contain at least one `WeekBasedCapacityGroup` data set.

-Additional business-process related rules are specified in [CX-0128 Demand and Capacity Management](https://catena-x.net/de/standard-library), these MUST be followed as well.
+Additional business-process related rules are specified in [CX-0128 Demand and Capacity Management Data Exchange](https://catena-x.net/de/standard-library), these MUST be followed as well.
 For example, the process defines a capacity and how it is to be interpreted or that a demand must be consistent with other exchanged information such as call-offs.
-All `WeekBasedCapacityGroup` objects MUST only use a mutually agreed unit of measure (as defined in [CX-0128 Demand and Capacity Management](https://catena-x.net/de/standard-library)).
+All `WeekBasedCapacityGroup` objects MUST only use a mutually agreed unit of measure (as defined in [CX-0128 Demand and Capacity Management Data Exchange](https://catena-x.net/de/standard-library)).

 The property `linkedDemandSeries` is used to indicate to which MaterialDemand object a `WeekBasedCapacityGroup` object refers to.
 More specifically, the linkedDemandSeries refers to a demand for a specific `demandCategory` / `customerLocation` / `materialNumberCustomer` combination.